mcodegeeks/containerized_webapp/README.md

 # Description
-It's a practice to dockerize a web application.
+Practice of dockerizing a web application.